nandikahey/AutoCarDriveSimulation/README.md

 It supports three main simulation commands
 - L: rotates the car by 90 degrees to the left
-- R: rotates the car by 90 degress to the right
+- R: rotates the car by 90 degrees to the right
 - F: moves forward by 1 grid point